Description

 Risk and Exploitability

-The vulnerability is not listed in CISA KEV and no EPSS score is available, indicating that publicly known exploits are not yet documented.
-The CVSS score of 7.0 indicates a high severity issue.
+The vulnerability is not listed in CISA KEV, and its EPSS score is <1%, indicating a low probability of exploitation.
+The CVSS score of 7.6 indicates a high severity issue.
 The flaw requires an attacker to supply malicious SMB traffic to a vulnerable client; therefore it is remotely exploitable through the network.
-While the initial impact may be limited to an out‑of‑bounds read, an attacker could potentially use the information leakage to facilitate further attacks.
-The lack of publicly available exploitation data suggests a moderate risk, but the severity of a memory corruption bug warrants immediate patching.
+While the initial impact may be limited to an out‑of‑bounds read, the information leakage could be leveraged to facilitate further attacks.
+The lack of publicly available exploitation data suggests a moderate risk, but the severity of this memory‑reading flaw warrants immediate patching.

 Remediation